The Daleks’ Master Plan 5-10

 Me: He just doesn’t.

-Sue: I’m sure Matt Smith has one.
+Sue: Matt Smith has one.

 Sue: Good.
 I’ll look forward to that one.

-The Daleks' Master PlanSue: There’s some lovely direction here.
-It’s typical Camfield.
-He has this trademark move where he likes to track-in slowly on a tight, layered, three shot.
-He’s very good at it and he makes Hartnell look especially good.
+Sue: There’s some lovely direction here.
+Typical Camfield.
+He has this trademark move where he likes to track in slowly on a tight, layered, three-shot.
+He’s very good at it, too.
+He makes Hartnell look especially good.

-Sue enjoys the intense bickering between Steven and Sara Kingdom (“Steven is great when he’s angry.
-I like him when he’s angry”), but when Sara reveals that Brett Vyon was her brother all along, she isn’t impressed.
-It’s one shock too many and it makes Sara seem even more unlikable and unreasonable.
-But that’s nothing compared to Sue’s disdain when the Daleks decide to murder some innocent mice.
+She also enjoys the intense bickering between Steven and Sara (“Steven’s great when he’s angry.
+I like him when he’s angry”), but when Sara reveals that Brett Vyon was her brother, Sue isn’t very happy.
+It’s one shock too many and it makes Sara seem even more unlikable and unreasonable than she already is.
+But that’s nothing compared to the disdain she shows the Daleks who decide to murder some innocent mice.
 The idiots.

 Coronas of the Sun